Jose Mari Chan: Early career

 Chan first appeared on the local scene as a guest on Pilita Corrales's program An Evening with Pilita in 1965.
 The next year, he became the host and singer of a television show called 9 Teeners of ABS-CBN 3 (now ABS-CBN 2) which aired on weekdays and Saturday in 1966.
 Since he was a junior student at that time at Ateneo and he was being encouraged to become a businessman, his father only consented his involvement if he was not paid salary for the stint.
 His first single "Afterglow" was released in 1967.
-He would release his first album two years later after he was approached by an independent record producer.
+He would release his first album two years later, after he was approached by an independent record producer.

 Musical career

 1969-1975

-His first long playing album Deep in My Heart was issued in 1969.
-In 1973, he represented the Philippines in the World Popular Song Festival in Tokyo where his song "Can We Just Stop And Talk Awhile" went into the final entries.
+His first long playing album, Deep in My Heart, was issued in 1969 by Dyna Records.
+In 1973, he represented the Philippines in at the World Popular Song Festival in Tokyo where his song "Can We Just Stop And Talk Awhile" went into the final entries.
 For more or less than four years from 1970 to 1974, Jose Mari Chan was able to compose more than 20 songs for movies and earned him different recognitions and nominations at the Filipino Academy of Movie Arts and Sciences Awards (FAMAS Awards).
 He also wrote several well-loved commercial jingles, among which are the Philippine Airlines' "Love at Thirty Thousand Feet", the Knorr Chinese Soup jingle, and the Alaska Milk jingle.
-Between 1974 and 1975 he was the Star of a series of Television Network Specials spotlighting his words and music.
+Between 1974 and 1975, he was the Star of a series of Television Network Specials spotlighting his words and music.

 1975-1988

 In 1975, he moved to the United States to run a branch office of their family's sugar business and remained there for 11 years, continuously composing songs as well.
 Some of which were recorded by foreign artists.
-In 1986, he returned to the Philippines and made a comeback to the music industry with the release of his album A Golden Collection, a compilation of his hits along with a brand-new composition "Tell Me Your Name" which re-introduced him to a younger audience.
-The album was released by Universal Records.
-On February 14, 1988, Chan performed at the Maynila restaurant within the Manila Hotel as a guest act for Joey Albert's Valentine's Day dinner concert "Here's to Love", his first live performance in years.
+In 1986, he returned to the Philippines and made a comeback to the music industry with the release of his album A Golden Collection, a compilation of his hits, along with a brand-new composition "Tell Me Your Name" which re-introduced him to a younger audience.
+The album was released in the Philippines by WEA Records.
+On February 14, 1988, Chan performed at the Manila restaurant within the Manila Hotel as a guest act for Joey Albert's Valentine's Day dinner concert "Here's to Love", his first live performance in years.